circleci/circleci-docs/jekyll/_cci1/parallel-manual-setup.md

           - spec/**/*.rb          # or a glob (ruby globs)
 ```

-The same principle applies to Cucumber tests—to enable automatic test
+The same principle applies to Cucumber tests — to enable automatic test
-balancing when you manually specify the Cucumber command you would
+balancing when you manually specify the Cucumber command, you would
 include the following in your `circle.yml`:

 ```